 All Rights Reserved

-Understanding Dry Creek Turquoise, Sacred White Buffalo, White Turquoise, Howlite and Crazy (Wild) Horse Stones
+Understanding Dry Creek Turquoise, Sacred White Buffalo Stone, White Buffalo Turquoise, Howlite, Crazy (Wild) Horse Magnesite, White Horse Turquoise

 As in any Turquoise Mine or Vein, stones can vary and coloring changes depending on various elements with one being the specific metal content found.
 When Copper is evident Turquoise has more Blue tones and with Iron present Turquoise takes on Green coloring.
 These changes are most evident in the Nevada Carico Lake Mine with variations from Light Blue to Lime Green.